 it can also be used for the display (MEAN, FIRST, LAST, MIN, MAX), if you prefer to visualise, for instance, the last value rather than the mean one.

-Note that to compute the statistics for the Data Expressions as a whole (Number of valid data, Mean, Standard deviation, Minimum, Maximum), you can use the 'Compute Statistics' (capital epsilon on the top right) button, however this is not yet implemented in the current version and will be available in the official BRAT release.
+Note that to compute the statistics for the Data Expressions as a whole (Number of valid data, Mean, Standard deviation, Minimum, Maximum), you can use the 'Compute Statistics' (capital epsilon on the top right) button.

 There are two main kinds of Operations: